-No matter how anxious you are to plant your garden, it is essential that you wait to dig until your soil is ready.
+No matter how anxious you are to plant your garden, it's essential that you wait to dig until your soil is ready.
 Digging in your garden too soon or in the wrong conditions results in two things: frustration for you and poor soil structure.
 Determining if soil is frozen can make all the difference.
-So how do you know if the ground is frozen solid?
+How do you know if the ground is frozen solid?
 Keep reading to find out how to tell if ground is frozen or not.

 How to Avoid Digging in Frozen Soil